What are the Consequences of Falls in Hospitals?

 • Lifestyle factors such as physical inactivity or excessive alcohol consumption

-• Unsuitable or missing footwear due to medical conditions such as diabetes
+• Unsuitable or missing footwear due to medical conditions like diabetes

-Sometimes, environmental factors such as wet floors, loose carpets, or cables from hospital machinery are the cause of falls in hospital.
+• Environmental factors like wet floors, loose carpets or exposed cables from hospital machinery

-There are four factors that determine how much compensation a patient might receive for falls in hospital.
-These are:
+Four factors that determine how much compensation a patient might receive for a hospital fall are:

 • Emotional trauma experienced